-The theme for our upcoming conference will be “Preventing and reducing the adverse effects of climate change on vulnerable communities”.
+The theme for our upcoming conference will be “Climate Justice and Global Health Equality”.
 The conference will be fully engaged and committed to unfolding this year’s theme.
-This means that you can expect many issues concerning the safety of and human rights threats to marginalised communities, with a special focus on those caused by climate change.
-Not only will our commitment shine through in our debates, but we will be donating the proceeds of this year’s conference to Dutch organisation ZOA and selling merchandise to support the cause.
+This means that you can expect many issues concerning the effects climate change has on health of people all over the world.
+Not only will our commitment shine through in our debates, but we will be donating the proceeds of this year’s conference to Dutch organisation Oxfam Novib and selling merchandise to support the cause.
 Donation boxes will also be made available and we will have guest speakers help raise awareness for the theme.

 Organising a MUN conference requires a various set of skills: patience, determination and the understanding every single aspect of organising such a large conference.